Bears Ears Partnership Bears Ears Partnership

 Don’t Touch Rock Imagery or Make Your Own

-Natural oils on your hands damage these delicate images.
-Vandalism of petroglyphs and pictographs erases stories of ancient people and destroys the experience for future visitors.
+Natural oils on your hands can destroy delicate rock imagery.
+Vandalism of petroglyphs and pictographs erases stories of early Indigenous peoples and destroys the experience for future visitors.

-This protects delicate archaeology from damage caused by falling rocks and looting.
-The use of climbing gear like ropes to access archaeological sites is illegal.
+This protects delicate ancestral rock imagery and structures from damage caused by falling rocks and looting.
+The use of climbing gear, like ropes, to access cultural sites is illegal.

 Guide Children Through Sites

-Archaeological sites are not playgrounds.
-Teach children to respect these places.
-Keep a close eye on them, so they don’t get hurt or accidentally damage cultural resources.
+Sacred cultural sites are not playgrounds.
+Teach children to respect these places so they can share them with future generations and become better stewards of the land.
+Keep a close eye on them so they don’t get hurt or accidentally damage cultural belongings.

 Historic Artifacts Aren’t Trash